HaolingZHANG/ReverseEncodingTree/README.md

 Code for Python 3.7 implementation (in the PyCharm) of **Reverse Encoding Tree** from the [paper](https://arxiv.org/abs/2002.00539).
 ## Getting Started
 The library is divided into two parts.
-In the **benckmark** part, you will easy easily understand the principle of our strategy and its difference from other strategies.
+In the **benchmark** part, you will easy easily understand the principle of our strategy and its difference from other strategies.
 In the **evolution** part, you can use it for many tasks of NeuroEvolution.

 We have further integrated **neat-python** in **evolution/bean**.